*This post was partially updated in January of 2021.

 Buying Guides & “How To” Content

-Another excellent example of an eCommerce site building “how to” content is the Driveway Repair Guide from Asphalt Kingdom.
-The content provides preliminary information on driveway maintenance to educate readers, steps on how to repair your own driveway, answers to common questions and even a couple of infographics that make the process more visual.
+Another excellent website content strategy example is the Driveway Repair Guide from Asphalt Kingdom.
+This “how to” guide provides preliminary information on driveway maintenance to educate readers, tutorials on how to repair your own driveway, answers to common questions, and even a couple of infographics that make the process more visual.

-By requiring users to fill out an entry form, they are acquiring emails to build their newsletter list for later email marketing.
+By requiring users to fill out an entry form, BootBarn acquires emails to build its newsletter list for later email marketing.
 By requiring users to vote on their favorite boots, the business builds engagement with its audience and receives valuable research data.

-The possibilities with contests and sweepstakes are endless, from “Blog it to Win it” contests that can drive links, to “Pin it to Win it” contests that can drive social signals and followers.
-When coupling contest topics with keyword research, they also become landing pages that can drive serious organic search traffic to boot.
-In summary, contests and sweepstakes are incredible tactics to build up newsletter lists and social media followers when coupled with basic SEO strategies.
+The possibilities with contests and sweepstakes are endless.
+“Blog it to Win it” contests can drive links, and “Share to win” contests that can drive social signals and followers.
+When you couple contest topics with keyword research, you create landing pages that can drive serious organic search traffic to boot.

-Pro Tips: Always be sure to check the state and federal sweepstakes laws and write up a Rules/Terms and Conditions page to protect yourself.
-Also, be sure to promote your contests and sweepstakes on popular contest websites like www.online-sweepstakes.com and www.ilovegiveaways.com for immediate link building opportunities, and look (especially) for contest and giveaway sites within your industry or niche.
+Pro Tip: Always be sure to check the state and federal sweepstakes laws and write up a Rules/Terms and Conditions page to protect yourself.
+Be sure to promote your contests and sweepstakes on popular contest websites like www.ilovegiveaways.com for immediate link-building opportunities, and look for contest and giveaway sites within your industry or niche.

 Product Image Galleries

 Imagine how this strategy can be applied to an eCommerce store.
-You most likely have ratings, reviews and data on most purchased products in your database.
+You likely have ratings, reviews, and data on the most-purchased products in your database.
 Use that data to create “Best XYZ” pages that list the top 10 products in each category based on rating/review/purchase count, and you’ll have a unique way to target the “Best XYZ” keywords.
-Not only will this type of content drive traffic, it should also attract links naturally since your site will most likely be the only website providing such uniquely valuable content.
+Not only will this type of content drive traffic, but it should also attract links naturally if your site is one of the few providing such uniquely valuable content.

-In this example, Knitting Daily is funneling new potential customers into their sales cycle by acquiring their email addresses in exchange for offering a free downloadable eBook.
-In order to attract the right visitors, they are targeting the keyword “how to knit socks” rather than simply “knitting” or “sock knitting.”
-These are somewhat educated visitors who will likely look for HR outsourcing services in the future.
+Insperity is funneling new potential customers into their sales cycle by acquiring their email addresses in exchange for a free eBook.
+In order to attract the right visitors, the business is targeting the keyword “hr outsourcing guide” rather than simply “hr outsourcing” or “human resource outsourcing.”
+In turn, the page attracts educated visitors who will likely look for HR outsourcing services in the future.

-The key to successful freemiums is attracting the right visitors.
-Who are the right visitors?
-Quite simply, they are visitors who have the highest probability of purchasing your products (now or later) once you’ve educated them and built trust in your brand.
-This is one of the main reasons that freemiums are suggested for buyers who are a little further along in the buying cycle than an uneducated shopper.
+The key to successful freemiums?
+Attracting the right visitors who have the highest probability of purchasing your products (now or later) once you’ve educated them and built trust in your brand.
+That’s why we recommend offering freemiums to buyers who are a little further along in the cycle than an uneducated shopper.

-If potential buyers have questions about which version of Guitar Rig is equipped with the right features for their needs, this comparison chart can quickly answer them.
-Thus, the potential buyer can decide right then and there (on the shopping site) which product is best for him or her, and make the purchase without leaving the website.
+If potential buyers have questions about which model of iPhone is equipped with the right features for their needs, this comparison chart can quickly answer them.
+Thus, the potential buyer can decide right then and there (on the shopping site) which product is best for him or her — and make the purchase without even leaving the website.

 Niche-Topic Articles & Blog Posts